The Steady Writer: An 8-Week Writing Course for Structure, Craft, and Consistent Output

 Investment: $55 (50% off standard rate)

-Manuscript Evaluation / Feedback: You may submit a portion of your work for detailed editorial feedback at a discounted rate.
+Manuscript Evaluation / Feedback: You may submit a portion of your work for detailed editorial feedback at a discounted rate of 20% OFF.

 • Minimum submission: 3,000 words